 A word or two of caution is necessary, however.
 First, lack of care or precision in drafting the arbitration clause and related paragraphs - including "boilerplate" - and documents can cause havoc.
-This handbook contains a multitude of examples where terms and language frustrated the drafters' purpose.
-Failing to update contracts as the law develops can be fatal.47
+This handbook contains a multitude of examples where terms and language frustrated the drafters' purpose, for example, using the word "may" can create ambiguity.47 Failing to update contracts as the law develops can be fatal.48